 Hollins (2011) urges that "the process of learning to work collaboratively in a teacher community begins in [educator] preparation programs" (p.
 402).
-In order for candidates to understand the importance of collaboration with stakeholders, they must become part of "professional communities of practice".
+In order for candidates to understand the importance of collaboration with stakeholders (i.e. parents, families, care-givers, and community members), they must become part of "professional communities of practice".
 Communities of practice are contexts which allow candidates to participate in dialogue with peers and faculty so they might learn the discursive practices of the profession.
 In UNI's Educator Preparation Program, we work to model these communities of practice through collaborative learning within coursework, teacher education data days, participation in national conferences and initiatives, professional learning communities, and in the intense mentoring of students in their field experiences in our partner schools.